bl1tzkr13g/self-sufficiency-wiki/docs/README.md

 # Survival Wiki

-This repository contains Markdown pages for the **Cookery** section of the Survival Wiki: fats & oils, preservation foods and techniques, and foraged & wild plants.
+This repository contains Markdown pages for the **Cookery** section of the Self-Sufficiency Wiki: fats & oils, preservation foods and techniques, and foraged & wild plants.

 Start here:
 - [Cookery](cookery.md)